eesmer/CyberSecurity-Glossary/README.md

 # CyberSecurity-Glossary
-open-source knowledge base that explains key concepts in the field of cybersecurity with practical and technical clarity
+This is an open-source knowledge base project that clearly explains fundamental cybersecurity concepts from both practical and technical perspectives.<br>
+Topics and concepts are examined and explained through technical and up-to-date documentation.
+The Lab/Kit section includes configuration, installation, and automation work on Debian systems for reference studies in production environments.<br>

 ---